ropensci/SymbiotaR2/README.md

 management system designed to integrate virtual biodiversity databases.
-Over 750 natural history collections use Symbiota, which has motivated the development of the Symbiota2 update to the Symbiota platofrm.
+Over 750 natural history collections use Symbiota, which has motivated the development of the Symbiota2 update to the Symbiota platform.
 This package, _SymbiotaR2_, allows users to access and download specimen- and observation-based data from a published Symbiota2 portal.
 If you're looking for something similar for the original Symbiota, take a look at